Registering a Birth

 • form (EC58) to register your child with the doctor.
 Again this is provided free of charge.

-• Full extracts of the birth for a fee (currently £10.00 per certificate) You will require a full extract to apply for a passport.
+• Full extracts of the birth for a fee (currently £10.00 per certificate) You will require a full extract to apply for a passport and nursery and school enrolment.

 What if the birth occurs abroad?